| 1 | Amazon tree boa |

 The mere mention of a blood python can inspire a shudder of fear in some reptile enthusiasts.
 This is a popular snake in the international pet trade, yet the species has severe anger management issues, often refusing to calm down no matter how nicely you treat them.
 Blood pythons hiss and snap at their owners, even delivering savage bites as their keepers helpfully bring them food.

 In the wild, the blood python (Python brongersmai) is a constrictor like all of its family.
-They’re common on the shores of humid, disease-infested swamps, and it’s estimated that from 1996-2015, 900,000 were exported from Indonesia alone.
+It’s common on the shores of humid, disease-infested swamps, and it’s estimated that from 1996 to 2015, 900,000 were exported from Indonesia alone.

 Maximum length: 228.6cm.

 This large, thuggish snake resides in the eastern USA, from Florida and Georgia to Virginia and Delaware.
-The pine snake is a non-venomous constrictor, yet has an irritable personality.
-They’re not exactly looking for a fight, but they won’t hesitate to push their snapping jaws into your face if you get on their nerves.
+The pine snake (Pituophis melanoleucus) is a non-venomous constrictor, yet has an irritable personality.
+It’s not exactly looking for a fight, but won’t hesitate to push its snapping jaws into your face if you get on its nerves.

-Victims of the pine snake testify that their bite is particularly strong.
+Victims of the pine snake testify that its bite is particularly strong.
 Experts strongly recommend acquiring this snake as a hatchling, in order to desensitise it to your presence, and even then to always be on your guard.
-Some pine snakes will hiss and perform bluff strikes on their enclosure, without actually biting.
+Some pine snakes will hiss and perform bluff strikes in their enclosure, without actually biting.

-The pine snake also has an unusually loud hiss, due to a cartilaginous keel in their throats, adding to the intimidation.
+Pine snakes also produce an unusually loud hiss, due to a cartilaginous keel in their throats, adding to the intimidation.
 Mammals on their menu include the striped skunk and northern short-tailed shrew.

 Maximum length: 190.5cm.